galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 > {: .question}
 {: .hands_on}

-The output is a collection of the different conditions dataset, here control and condition, and a report text file.
+SThe output is a collection of the different conditions dataset, here control and condition, and a report text file.
 You can look at the report and see that 100% of the reads has been trimmed.